aws-solutions-library-samples/guidance-for-connected-mobility-on-aws/scripts/README.md

 # Utility Scripts

-Collection of utility scripts for managing and maintaining the Connected Mobility Platform.
+Collection of utility scripts for managing and maintaining the Connected Mobility.

 ## Overview